forestryio/forestry.io/hugo/content/docs/git-sync/index.md

 If Forestry can't locate your site's config file inside of the root of your project, you'll be prompted to provide the directory it is located in.

-Lastly, tell us what your site should be named inside of Forestry, as well as an optionally provide a URL to the *public location* of your website.
+Lastly, tell us what your site should be named inside of Forestry, as well as an optionally provide a URL to the *public location* of your website, and then click *Next*.

 TK: image